 Our objective here is to ensure that the accounting records are being maintained accurately and currently and that no anomalous entries appear in cashbooks or financial ledgers.
-At this stage of our review we have:
+As part of our review we have:

-- ➤ Checked and agreed the opening Trial Balance in the Rialtas software for 2024/25 to the closing financial records for 2023/2024 to ensure that all balances have been properly rolled forward; - ➤ Verified that an appropriate cost and nominal ledger coding structure remains in place; - ➤ Confirmed the accounting system remained in balance at the date of our review by running a data check to confirm the trial balance agreed to the nominal ledger (the main accounting record); - ➤ Confirmed the External Auditor raised no issues on the 2023/24 accounts requiring our follow-up; - As a sample, checked and agreed one month's transactions in the cashbook (November 2024) to the bank statements, including the regular "sweep" transfers to maintain the current account balance at a constant £5,000; - ➤ Checked and agreed the software based bank reconciliations as at 31st October and 30th November 2024 confirming there were no long standing, un-cleared adjustments or any other abnormal entries arising; and - ➤ Confirmed Member oversight of the accounts and bank reconciliations which is done primarily by the Finance and Audit Committee.
+- Checked and agreed the opening Trial Balance in the Rialtas software for 2024/25 to the closing financial records for 2023/2024 to ensure that all balances and reserves have been properly rolled forward; - Verified that an appropriate cost centre and nominal ledger coding structure remains in place; - Confirmed the accounting system remained in balance at the date of our two reviews by running a data check to confirm the trial balance agreed to the nominal ledger (the main accounting record); - Discussed arrangements for backing up the Council's IT systems, Rialtas is backed up monthly by DCK and also to the Councils server; - Confirmed the External Auditor raised no issues on the 2023/24 accounts requiring our follow-up; - As a sample, checked and agreed two month's transactions in the cashbook (November 2024 and March 2025) to the bank statements, including the regular "sweep" transfers to maintain the current account balance at a constant £5,000; - Checked and agreed the software based bank reconciliations as at 31st October and 30th November 2024 and 28th February and 31st March 2025 confirming there were no long standing, un-cleared adjustments or any other abnormal entries arising; and - Confirmed Member oversight of the accounts and bank reconciliations which is done primarily by the Finance and Audit Committee.

-We are pleased to record that no issues arise in this area currently.
-The Accounts are in balance and reconciled regularly with no anomalous entries in the reconciliation.
+We are pleased to record that no issues arise in this area.
+Based on our review the Accounts are in balance and reconciled regularly with no anomalous entries in the reconciliations.